microsoft/vscode-docs/docs/remote/devcontainerjson-reference.md

 ## Minimum host requirements

-While devcontainer.json does not focus on hardware or VM provisioning, it can be useful to know your containers minimum RAM, CPU, and storage requirements.
-This is what `hostRequirements` property allows you to do.
-Cloud services like GitHub Codespaces use these properties to automatically default to the best compute option available, while in other cases you will be presented with a warning if the requirements are not met.
+While `devcontainer.json` does not focus on hardware or VM provisioning, it can be useful to know your container's minimum RAM, CPU, and storage requirements.
+This is what the `hostRequirements` properties allow you to do.
+Cloud services like GitHub Codespaces use these properties to automatically default to the best compute option available, while in other cases, you will be presented with a warning if the requirements are not met.

 | Property | Type | Description |
 |----------|------|-------------|